-This weekend, the blockbuster new Superman film, Man of Steel, opened around the world.
+This weekend, the blockbuster new Superman film, Man of Steel, is opening around the world.
 But unfortunately, it’s destined to be a flop because billions of Israel-haters across the globe are obligated to boycott it.

 After all, the actress playing Superman’s birth mother is Ayelet Zurer.
 She is an Israeli movie star, born in Tel Aviv.
 That’s got to be enough for BDSers.